ArchiveTeam/IA.BAK/README.md

 ## checking out additional shards

-Running `iabak` will check out one shard of the IA.
-If you have more disk space, you may want to add additional shards later.
+Running `iabak` will check out one shard of the IA at a time.
+If you have more disk space, you may want to add additional shards.
 To do so, run the `checkoutshard` script, passing it the name of a shard, such as "shard2".
 See the `repolist` file for a list of shards and their status.

 Once you have multiple shards checked out, the next time you run iabak, it will process all the shards.

+## control files

+You can touch these files to control iabak.

+NOSHUF	Prevents shuffling files before downloading.
+NOMORE	Prevents iabak from checking out additional shards as existing
+	shard complete.

 ## instructions for earlier users